Tofapost/LED-control-library/README.md

 You can set the LED to the following states

 led_off
 led_on
 led_blink
 led_glow
 led_fade_on
 led_fade_off

-You can change the LED blink rate, glow rate, and fade on / off in the function code
+You can change the LED blink rate, glow rate, and fade on / off in the function code.

+There is an example C++ file showing how the library might be used.
+These C++ files use non standard functions from Arduino. (millis, analogwrite) so you will need to include arduino.h or re-write the millis counter.

 Enjoy